canndrew/netsim/docs/02_hello_world.md

 ```

 `spawn::ipv4_tree()` takes hierarchical network recipe (in this example it's a
-single device), builds and runs it on Tokio event loop.
+single device), builds it, and runs it on the Tokio event loop.
-Returned `spawn_complete` is a future that completes when thread serving
+The returned `spawn_complete` is a future that completes when the callback running on the simulated machine
-virtual devices finishes. `ipv4_plug` is a network plug that we can use to
+finishes. `ipv4_plug` is a network plug that we can use to
-exchange data with our virtual device which we'll use next.
+exchange data with our simulated device.
+We'll use this next.

 ## Data exchange

-Now we will make our server device to listen for incoming UDP datagrams.
+Now let's modify our server device to make it listen for incoming UDP datagrams.

 ```rust
 use futures::sync::oneshot;